 Welcome to St Paul’s Class!

-Our class teaching assistants are Mrs Toms and Miss Hinton, and Miss Jenner teaches St. Peter's class.
+Our class teaching assistants are Mrs Miall & Miss Hinton.
+Miss Jenner teaches St. Peter's class.

 Below we have listed some helpful things about our class that we thought you might find useful to know.

 - Our teachers use the EYFS curriculum for our planning, and we base our learning around what we are interested in.
 Have a look here: Statuary Framework Curriculum

-- We are very lucky to have a dedicated French teacher, Madame Delyfer, who visits us on Friday mornings.
+- We are very lucky to have a dedicated French teacher, Madame Delyfer, who visits us on Friday afternoons.

 - We follow 'Understanding Christianity', a Religious Education programme from the Rochester Diocese.
 You can find more information on the R.E. page.